mtanabe-sj/Maximilians-Hex-Tab/README.md

 The problem is addressed this way.
 * Call GDI GetTextExtentExPoint on a string of as many 'X' characters as necessary to fill a hex-dump row.
 That gives us an accurate logical paper width.
 When printing, go an extra step in _setupViewport_ after the logical-to-device coordinate mapping is calculated.
 Keep the full extents (width and height) of the 'X' row in VIEWINFO.FullRowExts.
 It will be used to compensate for the rounding error.
 * Override BinhexView when it calculates the x-coordinate of the position of a hex number or ASCII dump character.
-BinhexView gets the position by multiplying the character width by the column position.
-The override of _HexdumpPrintJob_ reads the x-coordinate by dividing a real number of FullRowExts.cx by the column position and converting the result in floating point to an integer by calling lrint.
+BinhexView gets the position by multiplying the character width by the column position. _HexdumpPrintJob_ uses two overrides, one for hex number, and the other for ASCII character.
+The two do this.
+Compute the x-coordinate by dividing FullRowExts.cx by the column position.

 ```C++
 void HexdumpPrintJob::setupViewport()